okeeffed/dennisokeeffe-blog/content/blog/2020-07-12-generating-custom-forms-with-react.md

 I want to use the `name` field to help generate components, so I added in `camelCase` from Deno's `case` module to help alter the casing when required.

-I also adding in the `prettier` modules to help with formatting the files afterwards.
+I also adding in the `prettier` modules to help with formatting the files afterward.
 We are going to use string interpolation, so it will never be that pretty.

 ## Parsing the file